Pansies and ViolasBack

 Throughout the growing season regularly pick off the dead flower heads to encourage more flowers.
 If picking for a vase then cut at the base of the stem with a sharp pair of scissors or secateurs.

 Many violas will self seed the following season so keep that in mind when weeding!
 Unfortunately pansies rarely self seed so you’ll need to sow/replant each year.

 Pest and Diseases Of Pansies and Violas

 Both pansies and violas will be generally trouble free if grown in free draining soil and are well fed and watered.
 However here are a few issues that can occur:

 - Snails and slugs – these guys love the tender leaves and petals of pansies and violas.
-Pick them off by hand or click here for ideas on organically controlling these pests.
+Use OCP eco-shield pellets to protect plants.

-- Caterpillars – spray with eco-neem as the first sign of holes in foliage or petals.
+- Caterpillars – spray with OCP eco-neem as the first sign of holes in foliage or petals.

 - Powdery mildew – this fungal disease spreads quickly and will kill plants if left untreated.
 If it appears in autumn or winter then spray with an organic fungicide, increase airflow around plants and minimise overhead watering to keep the foliage dry.
 If it appears later in spring then it indicates plants are stressed due to the increased temperature and are nearing the end of their lives.
 Spraying with organic fungicide will help delay things and get you a few more flowers but at some stage it'll just be better to just pull them out.

 - Other fungal problems – there are other diseases which cause spots and blotches on foliage or result in stem rot and a quick plant death.
 They’re tricky things to control organically so prevention is the best approach.
 Ensure plants are grown in free draining soil and strengthened with regular doses of OCP eco-seaweed and OCP eco-aminogro to help build resilience to diseases.